oroinc/documentation/book/functional_tests.rst

         }
     }

-Also you can use references specific entity from fixtures, for example:
+Further, you can use reference-specific entities from fixtures, e.g.:

 .. code-block:: php